EXECUTIVE FUNCTIONING SKILLS

 What is Executive Functioning Skills?

-Executive functioning skills are the set of processes that manage, control, and regulate one’s other cognitive processes, and include such skills as inhibition, planning, organization, and working memory.
-In the next section, we’ll explain how we go about teaching this skills to our students.
+Executive functioning skills are a set of processes that manage, control, and regulate one’s other cognitive processes, and include such skills as inhibition, planning, organization, and working memory.
+In the next section, we’ll explain our approach to executive functioning coaching.

 We help students use their own assignments and responsibilities to build competence for survival in today’s world.
 Executive functioning instruction focuses on skills such as organization, planning, prioritizing, self-monitoring, goal setting, and time management.
 We use one-on-one, individualized coaching sessions, which can range from 1 to 5 hours per week.
 The students follow a set schedule developed between the student and their coach.
-Students have the option of utilizing one of our regional offices for their sessions, and support is also provided on campus when the students cannot commute to our office.
-Virtual sessions are also available when the student is unable to meet in person.
+Students have the option of utilizing one of our regional offices for their sessions, and support is also provided on campus when students cannot commute to our office.
+Virtual executive function coaching sessions are also available when the student is unable to meet in person.
 Our goal for students is to “teach them to fish”, so that they can eventually learn to handle the challenges of life on their own.
 We’re a success when the student no longer needs us.

 Executive Functioning Skills Sessions Include: